manolitto/openvlex2/jacks/README.md

 - Carefully remove the tile from the stencil.
 It may help to gently press and push the jacks together from underneath with flat-nose pliers.
 You can also use a flat screwdriver to carefully lift the tile - that's what the notches on the stencil are for.

+## Remix your own risers and stairs

+Use the attached [OpenVLex Connector Negative](openvlex_connector_negative_v2.13.stl) as a negative stamp if you want to kitbash tiles to have sockets:

+- vertically align connector negative tops to the top of your piece

+- horizontally center align connector negatives to the inch grid